tsaol/fmbench-orchestrator/README.md

 ## Overview

-The **FMBench Orchestrator** is a tool designed to automate the deployment and management of `FMBench` got benchmarking on Amazon EC2, Amazon SageMaker and Amazon Bedrock.
-The multiple instances can be of different instance types (so you could run `g6e`, `p4de` and a `trn1` instances via the same config file), in different AWS regions and also test multiple `FMBench` config files.
+The **FMBench Orchestrator** is a tool designed to automate the deployment and management of `FMBench` for benchmarking on Amazon EC2, Amazon SageMaker and Amazon Bedrock.
+In case of benchmarking on EC2, we could benchmark on multiple instances simultaneously, and these instances can be of different instance types (so you could run `g6e`, `p4de` and a `trn1` instances via the same config file), in different AWS regions and also test multiple `FMBench` config files.
 This orchestrator automates the creation of Security Groups, Key Pairs, EC2 instances, runs `FMBench` for a specific config, retrieves the results, and shuts down the instances after completion.
 Thus it **simplifies the benchmarking process (no more manual creation of SageMaker Notebooks, EC2 instances and cleanup, downloading results folder) and ensures a streamlined and scalable workflow**.

 ```
 +---------------------------+